 I operate mostly low power, 50-watts or less - often QRP which is 5 watts and under.
 It's amazing how little power is necessary on CW.
 I've even worked 44 states using 0.8 watts or less.
 My favorite activities are QRP Fox Hunts (www.qrpfoxhunt.org), Straight Key Century Club events (www.skccgroup.com), shortwave listening, and the Sunrise Net where I serve as Net Control/Host on Friday mornings (www.qsl.net/srn).

 More about my current equipment lineup . . .

 Drake SW8.
-I bought my Drake SW8 new in the mid-90's.
-It's an excellent shortwave set due to its fantastic audio quality with clear highs and clean strong base.
-That, coupled with synchronous detection for reduced distortion and selectable sideband to eliminate adjacent channel interference makes it a very high fidelity receiver.
-It receives SSB and CW as well and covers the longwave band, AM broadcast band, shortwave bands, VHF aeronautical band, and the FM broadcast band (wonderful FM stereo with headphones).
-I use a Sony bookshelf speaker with the SW8 - makes for better sound.
+It's an excellent shortwave receiver with excellent audio quality, coupled with synchronous AM detection.
+It receives SSB and CW as well and covers the longwave band, AM broadcast band, shortwave bands, VHF aeronautical band, and the FM broadcast band (wonderful stereo FM through headphones).

 This user has no active logs